Coaching and Mentoring: similarities and differences

 "Coaching is the art of facilitating the performance, learning and development of another." - John Whitmore (2002)

-A trained coach helps their mentee identify and tackle their obstacles to success, by sharing proven approaches, methods and solutions.
-As part of the relationship, the mentee is accountable to their coach for the success of their business or career.
+A trained coach helps their coachee identify and tackle their obstacles to success, by sharing proven approaches, methods and solutions.
+As part of the relationship, the coachee is accountable to their coach for the success of their business or career.

 arrow in a circle pointing left Back to the top